Dr. Maria TtofiUniversity Lecturer in Psychological Criminology

 BA 2000, BA 2005, MPhil 2006, PhD 2009

-Dr Maria M. Ttofi is a Fellow of Wolfson College and a Life Member of Clare Hall College.
+Dr Maria M. Ttofi is a Life Member of Clare Hall College.
+She also served as a Junior Research Fellow (2011-12) and a Title C Official Fellow (2012-17) at Wolfson College.
 She is interested in the development of conduct problems, crime, and violence through the life course.
 Earlier research has focused on highly aggressive and victimized children; the long-term impact of negative childhood experiences on mental health and offending behavior in adult life; and early prevention and intervention research against youth aggression and victimization.
+She works closely with Professor David Farrington and she is the Deputy Director of the Cambridge Study in Delinquent Development.

 Previous post-doctoral fellowships and research projects have been supported by the Leverhulme Trust, the Newton Trust, the British Academy, the US National Institute of Justice, and the Jacobs Foundation.

-Maria is part of the Violence Research Centre She teaches research methods, criminological and legal psychology, crime prevention and, in the past, systematic reviews and meta-analysis (for the SSRMC; 2011 - 2014).
+Maria is part of the Violence Research Centre.
+She teaches research methods, criminological and legal psychology, crime prevention and, in the past, systematic reviews and meta-analysis (for the SSRMC; 2011-14).